2006–07 Adelaide United FC season: Review

 Adelaide born Mimi Saric opened the scoring early in the first half due to some ball watching from the Adelaide defense but Carl Veart equalised literally straight after Saric scored after Spagnuolo was being held in the box.
 Eight minutes later Greg Owens scored a great goal after Travis Dodd burned down the right win and cross along to Veart, who missed the ball only for Greg Owens to place a perfect shot into the goal.
 Greg Owens missed another chance to put his side ahead but headed wide from 3 yards.
 On half time Perth were awarded a penalty after a player was pushed in the Perth box.
 Bobby scored from the spot and the teams were equal at half time.
 Early in the second half Matty Kemp scored a goal from a narrow angle where he jumped and kicked the ball over the keepers head only for it to sneak under the crossbar and win the game.

 A deserved win for Adelaide who dominated.
 Adelaide dominated play despite early shots from Queensland and the Roar hardly tested Bajic until the end of the second half.
 Travis Dodds goal came from a long pass from Greg Owens deep in the midfield to Carl Veart who shrugged off his defender and delivered a ball across the face of goal to give Travis the easiest of goals.

 Muscat scored from the spot early in the half after Bajic needlessly kicked Fred in the gut while retrieving the ball.
 Fernando scored a header from a cross from Matthew Kemp to equalize and Adelaide looked to score again.
 Half time came for AUFC as they were gaining momentum.
-The game was 50/50 after half time until the aging Adelaide midfield began to tire and in the 61st minute Allsopp scored due and in the 86th minute Fred scored after his 1v1 shot was blocked by Beltrame, but Fred scored on the rebound.
+The game was 50/50 after half time until the ageing Adelaide midfield began to tire and in the 61st minute Allsopp scored due and in the 86th minute Fred scored after his 1v1 shot was blocked by Beltrame, but Fred scored on the rebound.

 Gao Leilei scored in the 16th minute after Richie Alagich started to wander and entered the 6-yard box without any pressure and slotted the ball past Beltrame's near post.
 Adelaide had chances and Spagnuolo hit the bar but in the 71st minute Greg Owens passed to Travis Dodd in the midfield and Travis out dribbled the defense to deliver a perfect ball back to Greg Owens whose shot hit the ball then went in off the keeper.